Modern Slavery and Human Trafficking Statement 2019-20

 Parts of our business where there is a risk of slavery and human trafficking taking place, and the steps we have taken to assess and manage that risk.

 We have analysed our third party spend and categorised the supply areas we think are most at risk of modern slavery.
 The areas we think that are most at risk are due to their relatively high level of spend and the lack of supply chain visibility below our tier one suppliers:

-During 2016/2017 we undertook the mapping of our NFS supply chain, securing the signed commitment to tackle Modern Slavery and action plan from our first-tier supplier.
-They in turn secured the same commitment from the majority of our second-tier suppliers.
+During 2016 / 2017 we undertook the mapping of our NFS supply chain, securing the signed commitment to tackle modern slavery and action plan from our first-tier supplier.
+They in tum secured the same commitment from the majority of our second-tier suppliers.
 Going forward we continue to pursue any outstanding commitments and plan to undertake a similar exercise for the raw material suppliers to Palatine Beds.